MicrosoftDocs/dynamics365smb-docs/business-central/across-log-changes.md

 ## About Activity Logs
 From some pages in [!INCLUDE [prodshort](includes/prodshort.md)], you can view an activity log that shows the status and any errors from files that you export from or import into [!INCLUDE [prodshort](includes/prodshort.md)].

+### Working with Activity Logs
-The information is displayed in the **Activity Log** page, according to the context that it is opened from.
-You can open the page from the **Document Exchange Service Setup**, **Incoming Document**, **Posted Sales Invoice**, and **Posted Sales Credit Memo** pages, for example.
+The information is displayed in the **Activity Log** page according to the context that it is opened from.
+For example, you can open the page from the **Document Exchange Service Setup**, **Incoming Document**, **Posted Sales Invoice**, and **Posted Sales Credit Memo** pages.
 You can empty the list of log entries, or just clear the list of entries older than seven days.

 ## Monitoring Sensitive Fields for Changes
-Keeping data secure and private is a core concern for most businesses.
+Keeping sensitive data secure and private is a core concern for most businesses.
 To add a layer of security, you can monitor important fields and be notified by email when someone changes a value.
 For example, you might want to be notified if someone changes your company's IBAN number.

 > [!NOTE]
 > Sending notifications by email requires that you set up the email feature in [!INCLUDE [prodshort](includes/prodshort.md)].
 For more information, see [Set Up Email](admin-how-setup-email.md).